 View Teacher Activist Groups (TAG) in a larger map

-The Network of Teacher Activist Groups (TAG) is a national coalition of grassroots teacher organizing groups.
+Teacher Activist Groups (TAG) is a national coalition of grassroots teacher organizing groups.
 Together, we engage in shared political education and relationship building in order to work for educational justice both nationally and in our local communities.

 TAG believes that education is essential to the preservation of civil and human rights and is a tool of human liberation.